helidon-io/helidon/inject/inject/scopes.md

 Helidon inject supports the following scopes out of the box:

 1. A `@Singleton` service has at maximum a single instance within a service registry.
-2. A `@Requeston` service has at maximum a single instance per request (the concept of request may differ, consider HTTP request)
+2. A `@RequestScope` service has at maximum a single instance per request (the concept of request may differ, consider HTTP request)
 3. A `@Service` service gets a new instance per injection, and the instance is not managed (no `@PreDestroy` support)

 # Singleton Scope